 I even met a man who was a quarterfinalist in the Gina Bachauer Young Artists International Piano Competition who played piano brilliantly but struggled to read music.
 Because of this (especially reading ledger lines and bass clef) it took him much longer to learn each of his pieces than it should have.

-Sadly, I think the lack of focus by some piano teachers on actually reading music while learning to play the piano and also being fooled into thinking our students can read (because they use their ears and memory) has hindered the amount of people who actually stick with lessons and become successful pianists, regardless of what they choose to do for a living.
+Sadly, I think the lack of focus by some piano teachers on actually teaching their students to read music while learning to play the piano and also being fooled into thinking their students can read (because they use their ears and memory) has hindered the amount of people who actually stick with lessons and become successful pianists, regardless of what they choose to do for a living.

-The whole purpose of writing this post is to p0se some difficult questions to piano students:
+The whole purpose of writing this post is to pose some difficult questions to piano teachers students:

 Can your students really read the music sitting in front of them?